rosflight/rosflight_firmware/docs/user-guide/overview.md

 Sensor data such as IMU measurements are streamed from the flight controller to the companion computer and published as ROS topics.
 Control setpoints can also be sent to the flight controller by publishing to the appropriate ROS topic (see the [autonomous flight](/user-guide/autonomous-flight) documentation page).

-_A quick note on terminology:_ We commonly refer to the companion computer as the "onboard" computer, since it is carried onboard the vehicle.
+_A quick note on terminology:_ We commonly refer to the companion computer as the "onboard" computer, since it is carried onboard the vehicle [as in board the train].
-However, we also refer to the control setpoints passed from that computer to the flight controller as "offboard" control.
+However, we also refer to the control setpoints passed from that computer to the flight controller as "offboard" control [as in circuit board].
 The control is "offboard" from the perspective of the flight controller, even though the computer providing those commands is "onboard" the vehicle.
-Perhaps not the greatest terminology; but hopefully this helps clear up potential confusion.
+Perhaps this is not the greatest terminology, but hopefully this helps clear up potential confusion.

 # RC safety pilot